Marston Bates

+Biography

-Born in Michigan, Bates received a BS in Biology from the University of Florida in 1927.
-From 1928-1931, he worked as an entomologist for the United Fruit Company in Central America.
-He received a PhD in Zoology in 1934 from Harvard University.
-He worked for the Rockefeller Foundation from 1935-1952, studying mosquito ecology, malaria, yellow fever, and human population.
+Born in Michigan, Bates received a BS in biology from the University of Florida in 1927.
+From 1928 to 1931, he worked as an entomologist for the United Fruit Company in Central America.
+He received a PhD in zoology in 1934 from Harvard University.
+He worked for the Rockefeller Foundation from 1935 to 1952, studying mosquito ecology, malaria, yellow fever, and human population.
 He lived for many years in Villavicencio between the mountains and the llanos in central Colombia.
-He served as special assistant to the president of the Rockefeller Foundation, 1950-1952.
+He served as special assistant to the president of the Rockefeller Foundation, 1950–1952.
 From 1952 until 1971 he was a professor at the University of Michigan.
 During that time, he also served as member of the National Research Council's expedition to the Ifalik Atoll in the South Pacific (1953), director of research at the University of Puerto Rico (1956-1957), and member of the Committee on Biological and Medical Sciences of the National Science Foundation (1952-1958).
 He was a Fellow of the Entomological Society of America in 1940 and an elected fellow of the American Academy of Arts and Sciences in 1958.
 He was the author of many popular science books.
 He was married to Nancy Bell Fairchild, daughter of the botanist David Fairchild and granddaughter of Alexander Graham Bell.

 In 1960, he published the ecological science book The Forest and the Sea, an introduction to how ecosystems work.

 He compares a rain forest and a tropical sea, their similarities and differences, and through it demonstrates how to understand biological systems.